On an Enriques surface associated with a quartic Hessian surface: Introduction

 where $F=F(x_1, \dots, x_4)$ is a general cubic homogeneous polynomial.
 Then $\barX$ has ten ordinary nodes $p_{\alpha}$ as its only singularities, and contains exactly ten lines $\ell_{\beta}$.
 Let $A$ denote the set of subsets $\alpha$ of $\{1, 2, 3, 4, 5\}$ with $|\alpha|=3$, and $B$ the set of subsets $\beta$ of $\{1, \dots, 5\}$ with $|\beta|=2$.
 Then $p_{\alpha}$ and $\ell_{\beta}$ can be indexed by $\alpha\in A$ and $\beta\in B$, respectively, in such a way that $p_{\alpha}\in \ell_{\beta}$ if and only if $\alpha \supset \beta$.
 Let $X\to \barX$ be the minimal resolution, let $E_{\alpha}$ be the exceptional curve over $p_{\alpha}$, and let $L_{\beta}$ be the strict transform of $\ell_{\beta}$.
 It is classically known (see Dolgachev and Keum~\cite{MR1897389}) that the $K3$ surface $X$ has an Enriques involution $\enrinvol$ that interchanges $E_\alpha$ and $L_{\bar{\alpha}}$ for each $\alpha\in A$, where $\bar{\alpha}:=\{1, \dots, 5\}\setminus \alpha$.
 We denote the quotient morphism by

-A set of generators of the automorphism group $\Aut(X)$ of $X$ was obtained in Dolgachev and Keum~\cite{MR1897389} by means of Borcherds method~(\cite{MR913200},~\cite{MR1654763}).
-On the other hand, we presented in~\cite{MR3456710} a computer algorithm for this method.
+The first application of Borcherds method~(\cite{MR913200},~\cite{MR1654763}) to the automorphism group of $K3$ surfaces was given by Kondo~\cite{MR1618132}.
+A set of generators of the automorphism group $\Aut(X)$ of the $K3$ surface $X$ above was obtained in Dolgachev and Keum~\cite{MR1897389} by this method.
+On the other hand, we presented in~\cite{MR3456710} a computer algorithm for Borcherds method.
 Using this computational tool, we obtain an explicit description of $\Aut(X)$ and a fundamental domain $\DX $ of its action on the cone

 in $ \SX\tensor \R$, where $\SX$ is the N\'eron-Severi lattice of $X$ with the intersection form $\intfvoid$, $\PPP_X$ is the connected component of $\shortset{x\in \SX\tensor\R}{\intf{x,x}>0}$ containing an ample class, and $[C]\in \SX$ is the class of a curve $C\subset X$.